chocolatey-archive/puppet-chocolatey/README.md

 ##### `chocolatey_install_version`

-This is an **informational** parameter to tell Chocolatey what version to expect and to pre-load features with, falls back to the value of the `chocolateyversion` fact.
+This is an **informational** parameter to tell Chocolatey what version to expect and to pre-load features with — falls back to the value of the `chocolateyversion` fact.

 ##### `chocolatey_download_url`